procrastinatio/web-map-printing/web-map-printing.md

 SLOW                67.91 ?
 2.37     10469602        35.6
 ps2pdf              < 0.5             1227882         4.18

+Table: Time needed to compress an image at 300 dpi

 Another example with an image targeted for 150 dpi 3'609'601 bytes(pk25.noscale-1635-1122-@150.png)